Refuge du Promontoire

-The access is made from La Bérarde by le vallon des Étançons, or from La Grave by les Enfetchores and la brêche de la Meije.
+It is accessible from La Bérarde by Le Vallon des Étançons, or from La Grave by Les Enfetchores and La Brêche de la Meije.

-The shelter was first constructed in the 1920s out of wood.
-In 1966, this was demolished and replaced by an aluminium construction.
+The shelter was first constructed in the 1901 out of wood.
+In 1966, the original structure was demolished and replaced by an aluminium construction.
+In summer, it can hold up to 30 people and in winter, it can hold up to 18.